For Release: Friday, May 18, 2012

 The emerald ash borer, first discovered in New York in 2009, is an invasive insect that kills all types of ash trees.
 Seven counties in Western New York and five in the Hudson Valley currently have infestations and state agencies are working diligently to stop the movement of beetles out of these areas in firewood and other wood products.
 Tens of millions of ash trees have been killed in the United States by the emerald ash borer and the hundreds of millions of ash trees in New York are at risk.

 To help slow the spread of EAB, citizens are asked to avoid moving firewood and to look for and report the signs of the beetle on ash trees.
-Citizens should be aware of New York State's firewood regulations on the DEC website which restrict the movement of untreated firewood to 50 miles, and EAB quarantines, preventing the spread of potentially infested materials.
+Citizens should be aware of New York State's firewood regulations (link leaves DEC's website) on Westlaw's website which restrict the movement of untreated firewood to 50 miles, and EAB quarantines, preventing the spread of potentially infested materials.

 In cooperation with the USDA Animal Plant Health Inspection Service (APHIS), several partners are placing purple panel traps throughout the state to help find new infestations.
 These traps have been used for the past several years, and have been instrumental in identifying EAB infestations across the state.